 English IPA Description

 - Flavor: An English IPA’s hop flavor should be in the medium to high range, with a moderate to strong hop bitterness.
 The hop flavor should be similar to the aroma (floral, earthy, fruity, and/or slightly grassy).
 Typical English malt flavors should be medium-low to medium-high, but should be noticeable, pleasant, and support the hop character.
-The malt should show an English character and be somewhat bready, biscuit-like, toasty, toffee-like and/or caramelly.
-Despite the substantial hop character typical of these beers, sufficient malt flavor, body and complexity to support the hops will provide the best balance.
+The malt should show an English character and be somewhat bready, biscuit-like, toasty, toffee-like, and/or caramelly.
+Despite the substantial hop character typical of these beers, sufficient malt flavor, body, and complexity to support the hops will provide the best balance.
 Very low levels of diacetyl are acceptable, and fruitiness from the fermentation or hops adds to the overall complexity of these beers.
 The beer should finish medium to dry, and bitterness may linger into the aftertaste but should not be harsh.
 If high sulfate water is used, a distinctively minerally, dry finish, some sulfur flavor, and a lingering bitterness are usually present.
-Some clean alcohol flavor can be noted in stronger versions.
+Some clean alcohol flavors can be noted in stronger versions.
 Oak is inappropriate in this style.

-- Overall Impression: This is a hoppy, moderately strong English pale ale that features typical English malt, yeast character and hop flavors and aroma.
+- Overall Impression: This is a hoppy, moderately strong English pale ale that features typical English malt, yeast character, and hop flavors and aroma.
 It will have less hop character and a more pronounced malt flavor than American versions but is still big as far as English beers go.

 - Ingredients: Pale ale malt (well-modified and suitable for single-temperature infusion mashing); English hops; English yeast that can give a fruity or sulfury/minerally profile.
 Refined sugar may be used in some versions.
 High sulfate and low carbonate water is essential to achieving a pleasant hop bitterness in authentic Burton versions, although not all examples will exhibit the strong sulfate character.

 - Commercial Examples: Meantime India Pale Ale, Freeminer Trafalgar IPA, Fuller’s IPA, Ridgeway Bad Elf, Summit India Pale Ale, Samuel Smith’s India Ale, Hampshire Pride of Romsey IPA, Burton Bridge Empire IPA, Middle Ages ImPailed Ale, Goose Island IPA, Brooklyn East India Pale Ale